 Coronavirus Update:What patients and families need to know

-Children's National offers KYMRIAH® (tisagenlecleucel), which is a prescription cancer treatment for our pediatric patients with relapsed or refractory B-cell ALL.
-If previous treatment methods were unable to keep your child's cancer in remission, KYMRIAH may help your child beat cancer.
+Children's National Hospital offers KYMRIAH® (tisagenlecleucel), which is the first FDA approved CAR-T cell therapy for children and adults up to 25 years with acute B cell-lymphoblastic leukemia (B-ALL) whose leukemia has come back or has failed to go into remission with standard treatment.
+If previous treatment methods were unable to keep your child's cancer in remission, KYMRIAH® may help your child beat cancer.

-KYMRIAH is a cutting-edge immunocellular therapy that uses your child's own immune system to treat their cancer.
+KYMRIAH® is a cutting-edge immune based cellular therapy that uses your child's own immune system to treat their cancer.
 It happens in three stages:

 - Collection.
 First, your child's doctor will take some of your child's blood to collect their T cells.
-Then, they are frozen and sent to be reprogrammed into KYMRIAH CAR-T cells.
+T cell sare special cells in your body that are naturally designed to attack cancer.
+After collection, the T cells are frozen and sent to the laboratory to be reprogrammed into KYMRIAH® CAR-T cells.

 - Reprogramming.
-Next, your child's T cells are reprogrammed into KYMRIAH CAR-T cells.
+Next, your child's T cells are reprogrammed into KYMRIAH® CAR-T cells.
 The CAR in CAR-T stands for chimeric antigen receptor.
-This CD19-detecting receptor gives your child's T cells a new way to target their B cells.
+The reprogramming involves genetic modification of your child’s T cells which makes them recognize a protein called CD19, which is present on most of your child’s leukemia cells.
+This CD19-detecting receptor gives your child's T cells a new way to target their cancerous B cells.

 - Infusion.
 Once your child's KYMRIAH® CAR-T cells are returned to his or her body, they are ready to begin detecting and destroying their cancer.